-Easy chana dal recipe with curry powder, turmeric, garam masala & fluffy quinoa coconut flatbreads on the side makes a healthy vegan dinner.
+This is an easy chana dal recipe with split chickpeas, curry powder, turmeric, and garam masala.
+Fluffy homemade quinoa coconut flatbreads on the side make this a delicious and satisfying vegan dinner.

 What is Chana Dal?

-Translated into English, “chana dal” means split chickpeas.
-“Chana” means chickpea and “dal” refers to any split pulse.
-But chana dal is also a type of food.
-Cooked and simmered split chickpeas, that are then flavored with a delicious tomato-spice mixture that transforms them into this incredible curry-style dish.
+Translated from Indian into English, “chana” means chickpea, and “dal” refers to any split pulse (like red lentil dal, made from split lentils).
+In this case, cooked and simmered split chickpeas are flavored with a delicious tomato-spice mixture that transforms them into an incredible curry-style dish.
+Today's vegan chana dal is here to make your taste buds sing!

 Chana dal beans might sometimes be tricky to find, so if you can't find them, you can use split red lentils in their place.
 Just skip the soaking and cook for a little less time.